Compensation May Be Available! Inquire Now!

-However, the FDA demanded that Takeda update the label’s warnings and precautions section, due to significant concerns about the drug being linked to bladder cancer.
+However, the FDA demanded that Takeda update the label’s warnings and precautions section, due to significant concerns about the drug being linked to bladder cancer and lawsuits.
 This was following a BMJ study on pioglitazone, the active ingredient in Actos, which was released in 2012.
 This study showed that people had an 83% greater risk of developing bladder cancer if they took Actos for an ‘extended period’.

 The BMJ study wasn’t the first of its kind.
 In fact, Takeda themselves ran several preclinical trials that also demonstrated this relationship.
 Animal tests also showed that rats would develop bladder tumors.
 The FDA has stated that there are two further three year studies (the PROactive study and a liver safety study) and that these both identified an increased risk of developing bladder cancer.
 As a result, Takeda has been forced to complete a 10 year study into the links between Actos and bladder cancer.
 This data, once completed, will be reviewed by the FDA.

 Meanwhile, a black box warning has been included for congestive heart failure.
 It is a known fact that TZDs, such as Actos, can worsen or even cause heart conditions.
 Furthermore, those who have stage III, IV or symptomatic heart failure should not take Actos.